-However, even with this new investment, along with the rest of the country, Floridians love their personal freedom and their automobiles.
+However, even with these new investments, along with the rest of the country, Floridians love their personal freedom and their automobiles.
 As the economy recovers, congestion levels will once again continue to increase with no end in sight, especially in our metropolitan areas.
 The following charts don't paint a very rosy picture of our "mobility."